Elmigo/PHP-Message-in-a-Bottle/README.md

 Anonymously write a message and share the link.
 The message can only be read once, ever!
 After reading the message, it will self-destruct.
 After a set amount of hours, the message will automatically self destruct.
 This script works on its own and requires nothing but the page itself.
 It can be uploaded anywhere on a server where PHP is enabled, and it has been tested for PHP 8.1 specifically.

+## Supports markdown and multi-language
+Use hashtags at the beginning of a line to create titles.
+Use asterisks for bold text, underscores for underlined text, create hyperlinks and much more!
+The script supports multi-language when translated.
+You can change the language in the settings so the script will use the corresponding translation array when present.

 ## Full description of this project
 Anonymously write a message using simple markdown and share the link with someone.
 The message will self-destruct when viewed or automatically after 24 hours (or any set amount).
 No form fields, no contact details, no accounts or signup.
 Just go to the page, write and share the link.
 A very simple one-page HTML structure with PHP and Javascript to handle the self-destruction and generate the URL directly into the address bar of your browser.
 The script supports simple markdown, similar to most instant messaging apps: Surround text by asterisks (*) to make it bold, underscores (_) to make it italic and tildes (~) to make it underlined.
 Or set your own symbols within the PHP script and add more.
 Using hashtags (#) you can create titles, similar to how Github handles titles.